Cheapest Shipping US to UK: 2026 Guide to Low Rates

 - Global Express Guaranteed (GXG): The fastest USPS service (1 to 3 business days), operated in partnership with FedEx.

 A unique advantage of USPS is its Priority Mail International Flat Rate boxes.
 You pay one price regardless of weight (up to 20 lbs), which can be a game changer for heavy but compact items.
-No other major carrier offers flat rate international shipping, making USPS a fantastic option to check when you’re looking for predictable, cheap shipping from the US to the UK.

 Key Factors That Determine Your Shipping Cost